-For the purpose of this document, "Directorate staff" refers to persons contracted by the IAI Directorate.
-The document also refers to the Executive Council (EC), members of the Scientific Advisory Committee (SAC) and members of the Science-Policy Advisory Committee (SPAC), when appropriate.
+For the purpose of this document, "IAI personnel" "Directorate staff" refers to Directorate staff, members persons contracted by the IAI Directorate.
+The document also refers to the Executive Council (EC), members of the Scientific Advisory Committee (SAC) and members of the Science-Policy Advisory Committee unless otherwise noted when appropriate.